Skip to main content

 Frequently Asked Questions for Fellows, by Fellows

 Since 1976 the Medical University of South Carolina (MUSC) Infectious Diseases Fellowship has trained fellows to become experts in adult infectious diseases.
-This extensive training encompasses a broad range of areas within the discipline including general ID, transplant ID, HIV, clinical microbiology, OPAT, antibiotic stewardship, hospital epidemiology, and infection control.
-There are also specialized opportunities within the fellowship for travel medicine, STI training, and PICC line insertion.
+This extensive training encompasses a broad range of areas, including general ID, transplant ID, HIV, clinical microbiology, outpatient parenteral antimicrobial therapy (OPAT), antibiotic stewardship, hospital epidemiology, infection control, and tele-ID.

 The MUSC ID Fellowship offers excellent clinical training.
 As a regional referral hospital and highly ranked transplant center (the only transplant center in SC), MUSC exposes fellows to both common and less common pathology, including transplant and immunosuppressed populations, with a wide array of disease processes.
 South Carolina has a large HIV population and the infectious diseases division serves ~2,000 HIV patients.
 Currently, there is less exposure to travel medicine than in the past, but fellows still receive this training in the VA clinic.